SIMS-IOT-Devices/FreeRTOS-ESP-IDF-RS232-Transmit/README.md

-# FreeRTOS-ESP-IDF-RS232-Transmit
+FreeRTOS ESP IDF RS232 Transmit

-Write one byte via RS232 from ESP32 to the scope
+Examples of data transmission via RS232 from ESP32 to scope in ESP IDF environment.